 You don’t need to worry about blood tests or premarital exams, as New York is not one of the states that requires these

 To obtain a marriage license, you need to show proof of identity and age (not unlike getting a passport).
 You must bring two separate documents, one for each.

 - Proof of identity documents include: Driver’s license, passport, employment picture ID or immigration record.

 - Proof of age documents include: Birth certificate, driver’s license (if you also have a passport) or naturalization record.

 Once you’ve obtained your marriage license, hold onto it (in a safe place!) until the big day—and be sure to bring it with you.
-It’s common to ask your parents or wedding party to be responsible for it on your wedding day, so it’s one less thing for you to keep track of.
+It’s common to ask your parents or wedding party to be responsible for it, so it’s one less thing for you to keep track of that day.